googleapis/google-cloud-java/docs/client_retries.md

 Client Libraries enable jitter for retries.
 When jitter is enabled with exponential backoff, the client libraries are able to spread out the retry attempts without overwhelming the server.

-The jitter randomness is computed with on the retry delay.
-On every attempt, the retry algorithm will compute a random value with the between [1, RETRY_DELAY].
+The jitter randomness is computed on the retry delay.
+Before each attempt, the retry algorithm will compute a random value with the between [1, RETRY_DELAY].
+This computed value is the *approximate* delay before the request is sent to the server.

 For example, with the following retry configurations:
 ```